bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ## Record management

-The button is defined as **Add Dataset** as this is a CKAN term used to define the record and all it's resources.
+The button is defined as <code>Add Dataset</code> as this is a CKAN term used to define the record and all it's resources.
 As this word is used to mean other things, this document defines the metadata as a record.

 ![image](https://user-images.githubusercontent.com/32690119/179629726-b3c25bfc-c385-45d3-ade2-b5252da9e667.png)

-1. Log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca) by clicking **Log In** on the upper right of the toolbar.
+1. Log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca) by clicking <code>Log In</code> on the upper right of the toolbar.
-    + All users with an IDIR can log into the Catalogue but as an editor you will see **Add Dataset** in place of the **Log In** button.
+    + All users with an IDIR can log into the Catalogue but as an editor you will see <code>Add Dataset</code> in place of the **Log In** button.
     + Follow the [metadata record management section](#metadata-record-management) to complete all mandatory/required fields (minimum requirement).
     + We suggest adding content to non-mandatory fields as this will help people to better understand and use the data as intended.
 	+ Suggestions for metadata content can be found in Tips & Tricks > [Making Useful Metadata](./tips_tricks_making_useful_metadata.md#making-useful-metadata).